10 Different Types of Hammers and Their Uses

 Pro Tip: A 16-ounce claw hammer offers the best balance of power and control for most carpentry tasks.

-The ball peen hammer is primarily used in metalworking.
-It features a flat striking face and a rounded peen that helps shape metal and form rivets.
+The ball peen hammer is commonly used in metal fabrication and workshop applications.
+It features a rounded peen that helps shape metal surfaces and form rivets.

 - Shaping metal